thefutureseer/express-way/SERVERS.md

 - Web servers are the backbone of the internet, serving up the websites and web applications that people access every day.
 When you request a website in your web browser, the browser sends a request to the server hosting that website, and the server returns the HTML, CSS, and JavaScript that make up the website's content.

-#### Here are some of the most common HTTP requests that you may encounter when building a server with Express:
+#### With Express the most common requests from the client to the server you'll handle are HTTP requests.
+Here are some of the most common HTTP requests that you may encounter:

 GET requests: A GET request is used to retrieve information from the server.
 In the context of a web server, GET requests are often used to retrieve HTML pages, images, and other static resources.